gokceuludogan/academic-kickstart/content/home/experience.md

   date_start = "2018-02-01"
   date_end = "2018-11-30"
   description = """
-  Software engineer working on machine learning algorithms.
+  Software engineer worked on machine learning algorithms.

   Achievements:

   * Development of taziwise which is a real time recommendation tool.
   * Development and enhancement of tazihunt, an anomaly detection and prediction, and pattern recognition tool.
-  * Worked on online regression algorithms"""
+  * Worked on online regression algorithms."""

 +++